BozJR/meet-landing-page/README.md

-# Frontend Mentor - Meet landing page solution
+# Meet landing page

-This is My solution to the [Meet landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/meet-landing-page-rbTDS6OUR).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is My solution to creating a Meet (social) landing page with no interactivity.

 ## Table of contents